With awesome outdoor adventures, family-friendly activities, delicious restaurants, and museums galore!

 Step back in time and visit the Historic Yates Mill!
 The mill is the centerpiece of the 574-acre park and wildlife refuge — an it’s incredibly beautiful.

-The park facilities include a visitor center and museum focused on milling and the area’s natural history.
+The park facilities include a visitor center, a museum focused on milling, and the area’s natural history.
 Because it’s a wildlife refuge, pets are not permitted.
-Admission in FREE.
+Admission is FREE, but the mill tour fee: is $3-$5 (all proceeds directly support the mill’s ongoing maintenance and operations).

 BIKE THE NEUSE RIVER GREENWAY TRAIL